zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 Another potential source of this error may be invalid command line variables (-var or -v argument) used when launching LAMMPS from an interactive shell or shell scripts.
-An uncommon source for this error is the :doc:`next command <next>`: with an index style variable definition a list of values can be provided and LAMMPS will advance to the next in the list with the :doc:`next command<next>`.
-If there is no remaining element in the list, LAMMPS will delete the variable and any following expansion or reference attempt with trigger the error.
+An uncommon source for this error is using the :doc:`next command <next>` to advance through a list of values provided by an index style variable.
+If there is no remaining element in the list, LAMMPS will delete the variable and any following expansion or reference attempt will trigger the error.

 Users with harder-to-track variable errors might also find reading :doc:`Section 5.2.
 Parsing rules for input scripts<Commands_parse>`